minjeongjoycekim/minjeongjoycekim.github.io/_pages/about.md

 ## Working Papers

-Pandemics and the Polarization of Reality: Evidence from Europe and the United States (with Marcella Alsan, Stefanie Stantcheva, and David Y. Yang), *R&R: The Journal of Politics*.
+Pandemics and the Polarization of Reality: Evidence from Europe and the United States (with Marcella Alsan, Stefanie Stantcheva, and David Y. Yang), *Conditionally Accepted: The Journal of Politics*.
 <details markdown="1">
 <summary><strong>Abstract (click to expand)</strong></summary>
 During the COVID-19 pandemic, citizens of democratic nations faced a trade-off between civil liberties and public welfare as governments implemented measures to protect public health.
 Using surveys conducted at multiple intervals across five Western democracies, we examine how citizens' views on this trade-off evolved.
 We find that early in the pandemic, there was little partisan divide in any country, and objective COVID-19 risk was the leading predictor of willingness to sacrifice civil liberties.
 In later years, however, political affiliation became the primary factor explaining views toward this trade-off in the U.S. only.
 In Europe, views continued to be influenced mainly by disease prevalence.
 We also find the partisan gap among views in the U.S. is narrowed once conditioning on subjective beliefs about disease risk—suggesting that different interpretations of the same facts about the disease contributed to the divide.